 All exemption applications must be filed in our office by March 1st!

 Board of Assessment Review

 If you believe your property is over-assessed, you may appeal your assessment before the Board of Assessment Review.
-The Board holds annual hearings, by appointment, at the Henrietta Town Hall beginning on Grievance Day - May 28, 2019.
-We will begin taking applications for the Board of Assessment Review on Wedndesday, May 1, 2019.
+The Board holds annual hearings, by appointment, at the Henrietta Town Hall beginning on Grievance Day - Tuesday, May 26, 2020.
+We will begin taking applications for the Board of Assessment Review on Friday, May 1, 2020.
 The deadline for filing an application for a hearing is Grievance Day, and hearings are held for several days after that.

 You must have evidence to support your claim.
 This evidence must be submitted to us, with a completed Assessment Complaint Form, before an appointment can be made with the Board of Assessment Review.
 Examples of supporting documentation are: